-E-wheeling is emerging as an efficient and low energy way to travel in Brisbane.
+E-bikes and e-scooters are emerging as an efficient and low energy way to travel in Brisbane.
 The ‘E’ stands for electric, and there are various options available across the city.
 This page focuses on two of the most popular: electric bikes and electric scooters.

 Electric bikes have a small motor powered by a rechargeable battery, but also keep you pedalling so you get the best of both worlds: the benefits of exercise and a power boost when you need it.
 Recent research confirms the exercise benefits for people who switch from driving cars to riding e-bikes.